kubestellar/kubestellar/docs/content/contribution-guidelines/operations/docs-styleguide.md

 # KubeStellar Documentation Style Guide

-_This document is a just starting point for a much more complete style guide and toolbox being developed as a CNCF LXF Mentorship project in 2025_
+_This document is a just starting point for a much more complete style guide and toolbox being developed as a CNCF LFX Mentorship project in 2025_

 ## Why have a Style Guide?